ngockerman/cmps2200-assignment-02/assignment-02.md

   * $W(n)=W(\sqrt{n})+1$

+## Part 2.
+Algorithm Comparison

-2. Suppose that for a given task you are choosing between the following three algorithms:
+Suppose that for a given task you are choosing between the following three algorithms:

   * Algorithm $\mathcal{A}$ solves problems by dividing them into five subproblems of half the size, recursively solving each